fuse-box/fuse-box/docs/quantum.md

 ## How it works?

-FuseBox original API structure is a very flexible one, but it has redundancies.
+FuseBox original API structure is a very flexible one, but it contains some amount of code that won't be necessary required during runtime.

 Quantum creates an abstraction on top of the original bundle.
-Let's see a `hello world` build with original API and with the Quantum.

 Original FuseBox bundle + 5kb API